-How many times a week do you forget or misplace your keys, your wallet, your phone or even your whole bag?
-If forgetting is so common and it happens to almost everyone, why haven’t we found a permanent solution yet?
+How many times a week do you forget or lose your keys, your wallet, your phone or even your whole bag?
+If losing our keys is so common and it happens to almost everyone, why haven’t we found a permanent solution yet?

 While we multitask, the things we do aren’t always done consciously and later, we have no recollection of what was done.

-Searching takes time that we usually don’t have and, while it isn’t always successful, it’s almost always stressful.
-Here’s a few hacks you can try to make your search short and sweet.
+Figuring out where your keys are takes time that we usually don’t have and it’s almost always stressful.
+Here’s a few hacks you can try to make finding lost keys short and sweet.

 1. Calm Down